CNBC Logo

 CNBC Logo History

-The channel started its “first steps” as a satellite television service in 1979.
+The channel started its “first steps” as a satellite television service 1979.
 It aired old movies, educational programs, and entertainment shows.
 Low-budget offerings were not particularly conducive to success and rapid business growth.
-In June 1988, the company leased a transponder from the Tempo Channel, the basis of which the entire broadcast is restarted.
+In June 1988, the company leased a transponder from the Tempo Channel, the basis of which the entire broadcast was restarted.
 Tom Rogers, the future executive chairman of Engine Media, is in charge of the process.
-And already in 1989, its new co-owners Cablevision and NBC used the channel as a Consumer News and Business Channel, locating the main office in Fort Lee (New Jersey).
+In 1989, its new co-owners, Cablevision and NBC, used the channel as a Consumer News and Business Channel, locating the main office in Fort Lee (New Jersey).
 The acronym for the company’s name became CNBC.

 CNBC Symbol

 Thanks to the launch of Euro-Asian channels in the nineties, the company has grown significantly, increasing the number of its viewers.
-And as early as 2003, the company moved its office to 900 Sylvan Avenue (Route 9W) in Englewood Cliffs, New Jersey.
-Here begins a new era in the company’s development, with digital video and new studios.
+As early as 2003, the company moved its office to 900 Sylvan Avenue (Route 9W) in Englewood Cliffs, New Jersey.
+A new era in the company’s development begins with digital video and new studios.
 The visual construction of the television programs provides the ability to follow real-time news reports, weather forecasts, and stock prices – NYSE, NASDAQ, and AMEX in constant updating mode.
-There is also a dynamic bar at the top of the screen that constantly updates indices and prices of various world market commodities.
+A dynamic bar at the top of the screen constantly updates indices and prices of various world market commodities.

 1989 – 1991